 To Sear the Patties

 - Take out the hambagu patties from the refrigerator.
+(Cook one batch at a time if you‘re doubling the recipe.)
 Heat a large frying pan over medium heat.
 When it‘s hot, add 1 Tbsp neutral oil and distribute it evenly.
-Place the patties gently into the pan, spacing them an inch (2.5 cm) apart so you can easily insert the spatula to flip the patties later on.
+Place the patties gently into the pan, spacing them 1 inch (2.5 cm) apart so you can easily insert the spatula to flip the patties later on.

 - Indent the center of each patty with 2–3 fingertips because the centers will rise with the heat.
 Cook the patties until browned on the bottom, about 3 minutes.